ad-freiburg/qlever/benchmark/Usage.md

 ### Adding options

-Adding configuration options is done by adding configuration option to the private member variable `manager_`, accessible via a getter, by using the function `ConfigManager::createConfigOption`.
+Adding configuration options is done by adding configuration option to the private member variable `manager_`, accessible via a getter, by using the function `ConfigManager::addOption`.
 That is best done in the constructor of your class.

 In our system a configuration option is described by a handful of characteristics: